jaywick/Vizr/README.md

 Vizr
 ====

-A Modern and humble quick launcher for Windows
+A modern and humble quick launcher for Windows

 ![Searching 'labs' in Vizr](Preview.png)